networknt/light-doc/content/en/tutorial/hybrid/user-management-portal.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

 User management is the hybrid service in light-portal which used for portal user management.
-It provide the following services:
+It provides the following services:

 -- Register New User